Introduction

 3. Make a Process Document

-Document your merge process to maintain uniformity, especially when several team members participate.
+Please document your merge process to ensure consistency, particularly when multiple team members are involved.
 Use this handbook as a reference to help new team members understand appropriate procedures.

 4. Educate Your Group

-Make sure everyone on your team has received the appropriate training on how to combine contacts in Salesforce.
-By ensuring that everyone follows the right procedures, this training helps to reduce errors.
+Please ensure that all team members have received the necessary training on how to combine contacts in Salesforce.
+This training helps reduce errors by ensuring that everyone follows the right procedures.

 Conclusion